 The HCC Coding Specialist: Benefiting payers, providers, and patients

+An effective HCC Coding Specialist knows that correct coding under risk adjustment models is necessary to properly identify risk and enhance collective savings.
 Hierarchical condition category (HCC) coding is a risk-adjustment model that is becoming increasingly prevalent as the environment shifts to value-based payment models.
-The objective of this model is estimate future healthcare costs for patients.
+The objective of this model is to estimate future healthcare costs for patients.

 HCC relies on ICD-10 coding to assign patients’ risk values (RAF scores).
 Insurance companies use HCC coding to assign patients a risk adjustment factor (RAF) score.
-With these value or weighted score, insurance providers can attempt to predict healthcare costs for patients.
-So, why is HCC coding important for patient and providers?
-And how can the HCC coding specialist contribute to benefiting patient quality scores, higher shared saving, and an improved patient experience?
+With these values or weighted scores, insurance providers can attempt to predict healthcare costs for patients.
+So, why is HCC coding important for patients and providers?
+And how can the HCC coding specialist contribute to benefiting patient quality scores, higher shared savings, and improved patient experience?

 Why is HCC coding important?